Entebbe raid: Hijacking

-Hostage situation at Entebbe airport
+Situation at Uganda's Entebbe International Airport

 At Entebbe, the four hijackers were joined by at least four others, supported by the forces of Uganda's president, Idi Amin.
 The hijackers transferred the passengers to the transit hall of the disused former airport terminal where they kept them under guard for the following days.
 Amin came to visit the hostages almost on a daily basis, updating them on developments and promising to use his efforts to have them freed through negotiations.

-On 28 June, a PFLP-EO hijacker issued a declaration and formulated their demands: In addition to a ransom of US$5 million for the release of the airplane, they demanded the release of 53 Palestinian and pro-Palestinian militants, 40 of whom were prisoners in Israel.
+On 28 June, a PFLP-EO hijacker issued a declaration and formulated their demands.
+In addition to a ransom of US$5 million for the release of the airplane, they demanded the release of 53 Palestinian and pro-Palestinian militants, 40 of whom were prisoners in Israel.
 They threatened that if these demands were not met, they would begin to kill hostages on 1 July 1976.

-Separation of the hostages into two groups
+Separation of hostages

 On 29 June, after Ugandan soldiers had opened an entrance to a room next to the crowded waiting hall by destroying a separating wall, the hijackers separated the Israelis (including those holding dual citizenship) from the other hostages and told them to move to the adjoining room.
 As they did so, a Holocaust survivor showed hijacker Wilfried Böse a camp registration number tattooed on his arm.
 Böse protested "I'm no Nazi! ...
-I am an idealist".
+I am an idealist."
 In addition, five non-Israeli hostages – two ultra-orthodox Jewish couples from the US and Belgium and a French resident of Israel – were forced to join the Israeli group.
 According to Monique Epstein Khalepski, the French hostage among the five, the captors had singled them out for questioning and suspected them of hiding their Israeli identities.
 On the other hand, according to French hostage Michel Cojot-Goldberg, the captors failed to identify at least one Israeli among the passengers who was a military officer with dual citizenship then using his non-Israeli passport and he was later freed as part of the second release of non-Israeli hostages.
 US citizen Janet Almog, Frenchwoman Jocelyne Monier (whose husband or boyfriend was Israeli), and French-Israeli dual citizen Jean-Jacques Mimouni, whose name had not been called up during the reading of the original passport-based list, reportedly joined the Israeli hostage group by their own choice.